PatrickValera/15_Candelebra_H4P/README.md

 - LIVE DEMO: https://candelebra.herokuapp.com/

 ### Description
 - Candelebra is stock simulator.
-That it lul
 - Worked on this for 3 days.
 Idk what to put on here XD.
-- Its a frontend app.
-No backend
+- Its all frontend no backend

 ### Tech Stack
 - HTML/CSS/JS